ken-okabe/ken-okabe.github.io/src/content/docs/ja/book/unit-2/section-4/2-functor.md

 // A simple function operating on a single value let double = fun a -> a * 2  // Takes a number, returns twice that number

-// obtain the list mapper function from double using List.map let listMapper = List.map double
+// obtain the listMapper function from double using List.map let listMapper = List.map double

 // Use listMapper function to a list: [1; 2; 3]